 Both drugs carry risks and can cause side effects.
 The FDA requires the drugs’ labels to include a black box warning for an increased risk of suicide.
 Neither drug had been the subject of a global recall as of March 2018.

-The FDA approved Celexa in 1998 for treatment of major depressive disorder (MDD).
-Doctors sometimes prescribe Celexa “off-label” for conditions.
+The FDA approved Celexa in 1998 to treat major depressive disorder (MDD).
+Doctors sometimes prescribe Celexa “off-label” for other conditions.

 Off-label uses include obsessive-compulsive disorder, panic disorder, social phobia and post-traumatic stress disorder.
 Doctors also use Celexa to treat eating disorder, alcoholism and premenstrual dysphoric disorder.
 This list comes from the National Alliance for Mental Illness (NAMI).